 InMedia aims to explore different media forms, be they based on the written word, on still or moving images, and/or on sound.
 The journal therefore focuses on the press, photography, painting, cinema, television, video games, music, radio and the Internet among other means of communication.
 It provides a forum for discussion, with a multidisciplinary approach.
-Contributions are welcome from research areas such as history, economics, political science, sociology, aesthetics, anthropology or media and communication studies.
+Contributions are welcome from research areas such as history, economics, political science, sociology, social cognition, anthropology or media and communication studies.
 InMedia seeks to create conversations between French scholars and scholars from other parts of the world in the field of media research.

 The journal is published twice a year.
 Each issue features a themed section as well as theoretical essays on the field of media studies; interviews; book, exhibition and website reviews; bibliographical, historiographical and critical essays; conference and seminar reports; and comparative studies between different countries.
 Some contributions will be in podcast format and available in the media library.